-Heating Ventilation and Air Conditioning (HVAC) filters: Increase the frequency of HVAC filter replacement to 2-3 times per year as recommended rather th once a year as has been past practice Handwashing Stations Additional handwashing stations for locations where sink access is insufficient.
-Portable sinks will impro access to handwashing to help mitigate transmission of COVID-19. \$220,000 N N Additional handwashing stations for locations where sink access is insufficient.
-Portable sinks will impro N Hydration Stations Current drinking fountains are to remain turned off during the pandemic in order to reduce the spread or COVID-19.
-The installation of touchless hydration stations will provide students and staff safe access t drinking water when on campus.
-N Training Staff on Sanitation Protocols Provide ongoing training for district staff on sanitation and minimizing the spread of infectious diseases \$50,000 s.
-N Classroom Technology to Enhance the Hybrid In-Person Model Provide the appropriate learning spaces, technology equipment, and resources needed to implement effective hybrid model.
-All classrooms will be equipped with interactive touchscreen panels as well cameras.
+Heating Ventilation and Air Conditioning (HVAC) filters: Increase the frequency of HVAC filter replacement to 2-3 times per year as recommended rather that once a year as has been past practice Handwashing Stations Additional handwashing stations for locations where sink access is insufficient.
+Portable sinks will improve access to handwashing to help mitigate transmission of COVID-19.
+Hydration Stations Current drinking fountains are to remain turned off during the pandemic in order to reduce the spread of COVID-19.
+The installation of touchless hydration stations will provide students and staff safe access to drinking water when on campus. /e \$220,000 /e \$1,900,000 N N N Additional handwashing stations for locations where sink access is insufficient.
+Portable sinks will improve access to handwashing to help mitigate transmission of COVID-19.
+Hydration Stations Current drinking fountains are to remain turned off during the pandemic in order to reduce the spread of COVID-19.
+The installation of touchless hydration stations will provide students and staff safe access to /e \$1,900,000 Current drinking fountains are to remain turned off during the pandemic in order to reduce the spread o COVID-19.
+The installation of touchless hydration stations will provide students and staff safe access to N uninking water when on earlpus.
+Training Staff on Sanitation Protocols Provide ongoing training for district staff on sanitation and minimizing the spread of infectious diseases \$50,000 N Classroom Technology to Enhance the Hybrid In-Person Model Provide the appropriate learning spaces, technology equipment, and resources needed to implement a effective hybrid model.
+All classrooms will be equipped with interactive touchscreen panels as well a cameras.
 This technology will allow teachers to enhance the learning experience, and they will be able concurrently teach both the students in the classroom as well as the students at home.
-This approace known as "concurrent classroom," will help maximize learning for all students who will be able to atter daily live lessons with their teachers regardless of their location. as e to ch, N Professional Development and Coaching for Teachers on the In-Person Hybrid Model Engage staff in professional development in preparation for the hybrid instruction model.
-They will al receive support through Blended Learning Specialists, EL Specialists, and 21 st Century Specialists in be ways to meet the needs of all their students, including our unduplicated pupils (ELs, Foster Youth, a Low-Income).
-Leading a successful hybrid learning experience requires a different set of strategies the working strictly remotely or strictly face-to-face. est and N
+This approac known as "concurrent classroom," will help maximize learning for all students who will be able to atter daily live lessons with their teachers regardless of their location. as to h, N Professional Development and Coaching for Teachers on the In-Person Hybrid Model Engage staff in professional development in preparation for the hybrid instruction model.
+They will als receive support through Blended Learning Specialists, EL Specialists, and 21 st Century Specialists in be ways to meet the needs of all their students, including our unduplicated pupils (ELs, Foster Youth, ar Low-Income).
+Leading a successful hybrid learning experience requires a different set of strategies that working strictly remotely or strictly face-to-face. nd N